lnicastro/DIF/doc/README.md

 depends on the size of the queried region with respect to the pixel size.
-Without going into the details of pixelization used and machine configurations but just to give an example from our experience, selecting the objects falling into a 10^&prime; &times; 10^&prime; region from a one billion object catalogue reduces from &sim; 100-200 ms, using `DIF_Rect` alone, to &sim; 20 ms adding the RA boundary condition.
+Without going into the details of pixelization used and machine configurations but just to give an example from our experience, selecting the objects falling into a 10&prime; &times; 10&prime; region from a one billion object catalogue reduces from &sim; 100-200 ms, using `DIF_Rect` alone, to &sim; 20 ms adding the RA boundary condition.

 Sometimes it would also be a good idea to compress read-only tables as this would reduce the seek and access time.
-In this case can use `myisampack`.
+In this case one can use `myisampack`.
+Check the options for other DB engines.
 If you still need to improve performance, it is also adviceable to put the table(s) on a RAID system, in particular level 10 or 50 would be safe and fast both in read and write mode.
 Otherwise, the more the disks in the RAID the faster a `SELECT` query runs.
 Finally,